-As of December 31, 2012, the Company had recorded AROs related to (i) retiring natural gas storage wells, (ii) retiring offshore platforms and lines and (iii) removing asbestos.
-Amounts reflected in long-lived assets related to AROs aggregated approximately \$1 million and were reflected as non-current assets on our balance sheet.
+The Company had recorded AROs related to (i) retiring natural gas storage wells, (ii) retiring offshore platforms and lines and (iii) removing asbestos.
+Amounts reflected in long-lived assets related to AROs aggregated approximately \$13 million and \$1 million and were reflected as non-current assets on our balance sheet as of December 31, 2013 and 2012, respectively.

-As of December 31, 2012, the Company had no legally restricted funds for the purpose of settling AROs.
+As of December 31, 2013, the Company had no material legally restricted funds for the purpose of settling AROs.

-(2) Represents primarily insurance costs and corporate charges for merger-related employee expenses from ETE offset by expenses attributable to services provided by Panhandle on behalf of other affiliate companies.
+(2) Primarily represents corporate charges for employee expenses related to the ETE Merger offset by expenses attributable to services provided by Panhandle on behalf of other affiliate companies.